wednesday-solutions/Wednesday-Playbook/engineering-handbook/the-wednesday-way/react.md

 ### Actions

-* When dispatching an API call the action should always be preceded with a `REQUEST`
+* When dispatching an action for an API call the action will always be preceeded with a `REQUEST`

   Eg: `REQUEST_GET_GITHUB_REPOS`